FlowFuse/website/src/blog/2024/04/using-webhook-with-node-red.md

 ## Setting Up a Server 3

-Before moving further install Dashboard 2.0 as we will display the scheduled maintenance on the table for more information for more information refer to [Getting started with Dashboard 2.0](https://flowfuse.com/blog/2024/03/dashboard-getting-started/).
+Before moving further install Dashboard 2.0 as we will display the scheduled maintenance on the table, For more information for more information refer to [Getting started with Dashboard 2.0](https://flowfuse.com/blog/2024/03/dashboard-getting-started/).

 1. Drag the **http in** node onto canvas, select the method as POST, and set the method as **/schedule-maintenance**.